rahulpnath/rahulpnath.com-old/source/about/Index.markdown

 My name is Rahul Nath.
-I am a programmer and work out of Hyderabad,India for [Mediaroom](http://www.microsoft.com/mediaroom/) team at Microsoft.Before this I was working with L&T Infotech for 3 years and was onto developing a product for the airport domain.
+I am a programmer and work out of Hyderabad,India at Microsoft.Before this I was working with L&T Infotech for 3 years and was onto developing a product for the airport domain.
 I was awarded the MCCA award for the year 2011 by Microsoft for contributing to the msdn forums.
 I am passionate about technology and blog occasionally and also do development consulting in my free time.

 **This blog and its contents are all opinions of my own.**